codesurfers/codesurfers.github.io/links/index.md

 - [Project Euler](http://projecteuler.net/)

-Lots of problems which require the use of programs to solve them.
-Many of these problems require some mathematical knowledge.
+A good source of many exercise problems.
+Many of the problems here require some mathematical (and programming) knowledge.

 - [Programming Praxis](http://programmingpraxis.com/)

-Some practical programming problems in addtition to the sorts of problems found at [Project Euler](http://projecteuler.net/)
+Some practical programming problems in addition to the sorts of problems found at [Project Euler](http://projecteuler.net/)

 ## Operating Systems

+Any operating system that you are productive in, and happy with, is fine.
+If that is not the case, however, these are some of our recommendations.

 - [Debian](http://www.debian.org/)